-111. Principles of Sociology.
+- 111. Principles of Sociology.
 (3 hours) This course is designed to introduce students to sociological concepts, theories, and principles.

-- 113. Modern Social Problems.
+Fall and Spring - 113.
+Modern Social Problems.
 (3 hours) This course is designed to offer a description and analysis of selected social problems, their causes, effects, and social responses to these problems.

 Spring - 118.
 Cultural Diversity.
 (3 hours) This course is designed to introduce the student to the diversity of human cultural experience in the contemporary world.
 Goals of the course include gaining an appreciation for the common humanity and uniqueness of all cultures; to gain a sensitivity toward stereotypes and ethnocentrism, and to understand the distinctions between "race," ethnicity, and racism.
-Please note that this course employs service learning and therefore involves significant work outside of the classroom.

-- 121. Introduction to Social and Criminal Justice.
-(3 hours) This course is an introduction to the philosophical and historical background of law enforcement agencies, processes, purposes, and functions.
+This course satisfies a Cultural Awareness Flag (C) in the Foundations and Core Program. - 121.
+Introduction to Social and Criminal Justice.
+(3 hours) This course is an introduction to the philosophical and historical background of law enforcement agencies, processes, purposes and functions.
 It includes an evaluation of law enforcement today, including current trends in social and criminal justice.
-This course provides an overview of crime and the criminal justice system: Police, Courts, and Correction.
-Fall and Spring - 211.
+This course provides and overview of crime and the criminal justice system: Police, Courts and Correction. - 211.
 Community.
 (3 hours) This course is designed to introduce students to the role of communities in the creation of society.
 It will offer a critique of contemporary social mobility.
 Please note that this course employs service learning and therefore involves significant work outside of the classroom.

-As needed - 213.
-Marriage and Family.
+- 213. Marriage and Family.
 (3 hours) This course is designed to offer a sociological and historical analysis of the institution of marriage in the United States, with an emphasis on the changing structure of marriage and family in a contemporary context. - 220.
 Equality and Social Justice.
 (3 hours) This course is designed to examine social justice in relation to the economy, racial paradigms, political structures, and past and present social welfare policies.
 A specific emphasis will be placed on government responses to inequities in American society. - 302.
 Classical Sociological Theory.
 (3 hours) The 19th and 20th centuries brought unprecedented change to our world, and many great thinkers sought to create theories to explain this change.
-This course will focus on the writings of Marx, Weber, and Durkheim, as well as Talcott Parsons and the structural functionalists, stopping short of the microsociological and the postmodern views of the social world (subjects that are covered in SOC304, Contemporary Sociological Theory).
-Prerequisite: SOC111 or 118. - 304.
+This course will focus on the writings of Marx, Weber, and Durkheim, as well as Talcott Parsons and the structural functionalists, stopping short of the microsociological and the postmodern views of the social world (subjects that are covered in SOC 304, Contemporary Sociological Theory).
+Prerequisite: SOC 111 or SOC 118. - 304.
 Contemporary Sociological Theory.
-(3 hours) This seminar is designed to examine the contributions of contemporary sociological theory to the understanding of the main structures, processes, and contradictions of modern societies.
-Whereas classical theory courses primarily focus on the works of Marx, Weber, and Durkheim, this course will offer a broader range of theorists, beginning with the microsociological thought of Schutz and Blumer, and ending up with many of the postmodern questions being asked by theorists like Immanuel Wallerstein.
-Prerequisite: SOC111 or 118. - 306.
+(3 hours) This seminar is designed to examine the contributions of contemporary sociological theory to the understanding of the main structures, processes and contradictions of modern societies.
+Whereas classical theory courses primarily focus on the works of Marx, Weber, and Durkheim, this course will offer a broader range of theorists, beginning with the microsociological thought of Schutz and Blumer, ending up with many of the postmodern questions being asked by theorists like Immanuel Wallerstein.
+Prerequisite: SOC 111 or SOC 118. - 306.
 Social Movements and Social Change.
-(3 hours) This course is designed to examine the origins, dynamics, and consequences of social

-- movements through both sociological theory and empirical case studies.
-Prerequisite: SOC111 or 118.
+(3 hours) This course is designed to examine the origins, dynamics, and consequences of social movements through both sociological theory and empirical case studies.
+Prerequisite: SOC 111 or SOC 118.

 Odd Springs - 309.
 Sociology of Religion.
 (3 hours) This course is designed to offer students a classical understanding of the sociology of religion and a contemporary look at ways in which religion is used in society.
-Prerequisite: SOC111 or 118.
+Prerequisite: SOC 111 or SOC 118.